 Formerly the Shovel and Broom

-There has been a pub on this site since at least the early 1800s.
+There has been a pub on this site since at least the early 1800s, it was originally called the Shovel and Broom.

-Formerly called the Shovel and Broom, the first landlord we can trace was James Holden who was there in 1814.
+The first landlord we have been able to trace was James Holden who was there in 1814.

 It appears James may have had money problems, as an auction at the premises on 11th September 1823 was selling all his household goods and furniture, and offering the pub for let.
 The advertisement below, for the auction, appeared in the Lancaster Gazette.